dimed3v/Project1-ELK/README.md

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.
-Only the JUMPBOX machine can accept connections from the Internet.
+Only the Jumpbox machine can accept connections from the Internet.

 - Access to this machine is only allowed from the following IP addresses:
   - _Personal IP address (of the JumpBox)._